google/zetasql/docs/lexical.md

 A named query parameter is denoted using an [identifier][lexical-identifiers] preceded by the `@` character.
-Named query parameters cannot be used alongside [positional query parameters][positional- query-parameters].
+Named query parameters cannot be used alongside [positional query parameters][positional-query-parameters].

 **Example:**